• Home

 Incredible rock layers below the summit.

-Below is my yet another view back to Tofana di Dentro.
-On the right you can see also materials from WW1 trenches and fortifications.
+Below is another view back toward Tofana di Dentro.
+On the right, you can also see remains of WWI trenches and fortifications.

-Very soon your route joins the path that comes from the lift station.
-This is now directly under the summit where you arrive in a few minutes.
-Below you see my view of Tofana di Rozes from the summit.
+Very soon, your route joins the path coming from the lift station.
+From there, you are directly below the summit, which you reach in a few minutes.
+Below is my view of Tofana di Rozes from the summit.

 Tofana di Rozes view from the summit.